ykay/tip-app/tips/README.md

 This is a Tip Calculator application for iOS submitted as the [pre-assignment](https://gist.github.com/timothy1ee/7747214) requirement for CodePath.

-How it works:

-In addition to being a basic tip calculator, this app is able to convert to other currencies based on the input currency value, using realtime exchange rates retrieved from Yahoo Query Language.
+In addition to being a basic tip calculator, this app is able to convert the input value to other currencies using up-to-date exchange rates retrieved from Yahoo Query Language.

 Time spent: 12 hours